JuliaLang/julia/doc/stdlib/parallel.rst

    A low-level API which given a ``IO`` connection, returns the pid of the worker it is connected to.
 This is useful when writing custom ``serialize`` methods for a type, which optimizes the data written out depending on the receiving process id.

+.. function:: Base.cluster_cookie([cookie]) -> cookie

+   ..
+Docstring generated from Julia source

+   Returns the cluster cookie.
+If a cookie is passed, also sets it as the cluster cookie.

 Shared Arrays
 -------------